By Pete Wolstencroft

 Hundreds of Spanish workers crossed the border every day to ply their various trades, but most of them did not stay to socialise after work.
 Similar numbers of Moroccans featured among the work force, but the overwhelming majority of these lodged in government-run hostels.
 Their Muslim faith prevented them from sharing a beer with us.
 Although I know for a fact that those who were less than enthusiastic adherents to some of the tenets of that religion were a frequent sight in the bars of La Línea.

 And there was history around every corner.
 Reading some of the headstones in the Trafalgar Cemetery had me in tears when I saw the ages at which some of these young powder monkeys had met their demise.
 The three dry docks, which eventually became so familiar to me, were marvels of engineering.
-Six months into my four-year sojourn, I had changed jobs and worked as a rigger on the commercial ship repair yard.
+Six months into my four-year sojourn, I had changed jobs and worked as a rigger on the commercial ship repair yard, and then worked on some construction jobs here and there.
 My working life was now full of capstans, caissons and bollards: things that I thought might have ended in the days of Charles Dickens.

 In my last six months in Gibraltar a further adventure awaited me.
 I got a job working deep inside the bowels of the rock itself, this time as a pipe fitter’s mate with Taylor Woodrow.
 I don’t know if it is true that there are as many miles of road within the rock as there are on its outside, but I can testify that what was once Gib Al Tariq is a fascinating honeycomb full of old hospitals and munitions dumps.